-We have introduced Class Charts as the focus of our behaviour system.
-All pupils on the SEND register have a pupil passport on Class Charts that was written with them during the Summer Term.
+We use Class Charts as the focus of our behaviour system.
+All pupils on the SEND register have a pupil passport on Class Charts that was written with them or updated during the previous term.
 All staff have had training from our Behaviour and Attitudes VP on the use of Class Charts and our Behaviour System.
 Parents also have access to Class Charts so they can see the rewards and demerits for their child live throughout the school day.
 It also updates parents on any detentions for their child.
 Class Charts allows us to see for each pupil their ratio of positive to negative points and which subjects they are getting points for.
-The pastoral team now have ipads so they can access Class Charts around the school.
-They can see the activity feed for their year group throughout the day and can respond to what is happening in lessons as it happens to support the pupils in their year groups before they are removed from a lesson or receive a detention.
+The pastoral team have ipads so they can access Class Charts around the site this allows them to see when any pupil needs support during lessons and they can get to them quickly to provide that support and regulation.